nathanreyes/v-calendar/docs/guide/README.md

 <guide-readme-cal-responsive />

 As you can see, we use the `$screens` function to target multiple screens.
-Within the function parameter, the screen-to-value relationships are represented as an object, with each screen size as the key.
+We pass an object to specify the screen-to-value relationships with target screen sizes as the key.
 Use the `default` key to target the default mobile layout.

 Alternatively, we can pass the default value as a second parameter to the `$screens` function.